tormi/WunderWay/working-at-wunderkraut/communicating/communication-pyramid.md

 	* Directed @all / @here
 6. Issue, Ticketing or Project Management Application
 7. Email

-## Choose your channel
-The choice of with channel is most appropriate depends on the purpose of the conversation, as well as on the surrounding conditions.

 ### Types of conversations/purpose and the communication channels
 Typical types and purposes of conversations, and their appropriate channel: